k200-dev/Boring-Task-Scripts/README.md

-# A collection of scripts I use to automate boring day to day tasks
+# Scripts I use to automate boring stuff

 Just using GitHub to keep them version controlled